NVIDIA/DALI/docs/FAQ.rst

 ####################################
 A: RAPIDS is better suited for general-purpose machine learning and data analytics.
-DALI is a specialized tool for Deep Learning workflows, and it's aimed to accelerate dense data processing and overlap it with the network execution.
+DALI is a specialized tool for Deep Learning workflows, and it's aimed to accelerate dense data processing and to overlap the preprocessing with the network forward/backward passes.

 Q: Is Triton + DALI still significantly better than preprocessing on CPU, when minimum latency i.e. batch-size = 1 is desired?
 ##############################################################################################################################